-State law mandates that courses may be repeated only under certain circumstances: if a substandard grade of D, F, NP, or W has been earned (the course may be repeated ONCE per AP/BP 4225); or the course is identified in the catalog description as "repeatable".
-When reasons are educationally justifiable, a student may petition to repeat a course in which a passing grade was previously earned.
+State law mandates that courses may be repeated only under certain circumstances: if a substandard grade of D, F, NP, or W has been earned.
+Reasons for justification of repetition of courses with a non-substandard grade, legally mandated training, or courses designated as repeatable.
 If approved, the course will be listed on the transcript, but the grade will not be counted in the GPA, and the students will not earn any additional units.
-Consult your counselor for additional information.
-For further information, please consult the college catalog.
+(Consult your counselor for additional information.)
+For further information, please consult the college catalog and AP/BP 4225.